Community spread of Omicron is driving Covid-19 surge in Mumbai and Delhi, data confirms

 With Omicron present in the community, Covid-19 cases are expected to continue growing rapidly in Delhi and Mumbai, epidemiologist Chandrakant Lahariya said.
 He pointed to trends seen in South Africa, where the variant was first detected in November, as well as the United Kingdom and the United States, where it is currently causing an exponential rise.

-According to the World health Organisation, cases of the Omicron variant double in 2-3 days.
+According to the World Health Organisation, cases of the Omicron variant double in 2-3 days.
 “The surge in cases in such a short time gives a sense of how quickly the virus is evolving and spreading,” Lahariya said.

 Till December 29, 961 Omicron cases have been confirmed in India, with Delhi accounting for 263, Maharashtra 252, followed by Gujarat with 97 cases.
 Of the 961 confirmed cases, 641 cases continue to remain actively infected.